BG3-Community-Library-Team/bg3-community/Screenarchery/Screenarchery-ref.md

   - Please read its [documentaion](https://opm.fransbouma.com/igcsdof.htm) first and then common issues which are listed below

 - [Parallax Depth of Feild](https://www.youtube.com/watch?v=dv4eWkDuIpg)
   - An anlternative for IGCS Depth of Field.
-In some cases works a faster
+Works faster, but in some cases you need to slow it down

 - [Reshade](https://reshade.me/) by crosire
 	- A post-processing tool for games.
 Allows you to apply different effects and colors on top of the game